garrandall/popular-music-data/tracks/closer-remedy.md

 Splashes on the beach
 Coloring the rocks on shore
 Like your love colored me
-Oohh i've never felt this way
+Oh i've never felt this way
 In my life before
 Cuz you've brought out that part of me